riconaranjo/COMP-3004-Notes/Sections/Section 3.md

 ## Partitions

 Partitions are a **group of peer subsystems**, where **each group** is responsible for a **set of unique services**.
-- loosely coupled
+- partitions are loosely coupled
-- groups can operate independently
+- partitions can operate independently

 System decomposition is made up of partitioning and layering of subsystems.